ffub/stephen.digital/_work/costco-travel.md

   caption="We mapped out the key parts of the journey and sketched design solutions together with the Costco team in Seattle"
 %}

 In our workshops we explored ways of bringing the grid view to mobile, and explored alternatives that were more image-led.
-Three promising approaches came out of our sketching and we were able to quickly put together rough prototypes of them all within a day.
+Three promising approaches came out of our sketching and we were able to quickly put together initial prototypes of them all within a day.

 {% include figure.html
   image="costco-travel/results-screen.jpg"
   caption="We tested three variants of the results screen"
 %}

-There prototypes adopted the responsive design language of the few responsive pages on Costco's US site and used Axure's advanced repeater functionality to add realistic data to each of the screens.
+There prototypes adopted the responsive design language of the responsive pages on Costco's US site and used Axure's advanced repeater functionality to add realistic data to each of the screens.

 The Costco team were impressed by how quickly the sketches came to life.
 We further iterated our designs before heading back to the UK to test them out with users.